Anthony Joshua mandatories pile up, heavyweight queue wait their turn

 Oleksandr Usyk has been mentioned as a prospective WBO mandatory but would be unlikely to accept at the moment.

 Whyte would at least clear up one of those three organizations.
-Although it’s fully expected Pulev will be pushing the IBF for his chance next.
+However, Pulev will be pushing the IBF for his chance next.

 The Bulgarian has already missed out once.
-Pulev was forced to pull out of an October 2017 clash injured.
-And at 37 the clock is ticking for him.
+Pulev had to pull out of an October 2017 clash injured.
+And at 37, the clock is ticking for him.

 So Whyte in April should be followed by Pulev, possibly in September before Miller in March or April of 2020 in the United States.

 Should Wilder v Fury II go to plan, the pair should have a trilogy fight by the end of this year.

 The eventual WBC belt holder would then be free to trade blows with Joshua in the late summer or fall of 2020.

 It all seems a messy situation, directly affecting securing the most significant fights at the earliest convenience.